| .Weekly

 about him before he became a priest.
 Lyn was left shocked

+and speechless.
 Notes: Thursday’s script, written by Helen MacWhirter, began

 a conscious move of Susan referring to Isabelle as ‘Jezebel